 The Learning Management System utilized by the University is Canvas.
 Every course at Mercer has a Canvas shell created for it, and faculty must exclusively use Canvas for course delivery along with the peripheral apps integrated into our Canvas instance.
 No other course delivery platform may be used unless prior approval has been received from the Provost's office.
-Mercer uses Zoom for synchronous web-conferencing, which is integrated into Canvas.
+Mercer uses Zoom/Teams for synchronous web-conferencing and Echo360 for video instruction and/or videocapture, both of which are integrated into Canvas.
 Faculty must always be aware of the policies and processes that apply to distance education when utilizing technology in their online and blended courses.